 - Renters will not receive a separate refund for their Renters’ Credit.

-HOME Line has hosted a couple webinars on the changes to the Renters’ Credit:
+Last year HOME Line hosted a couple webinars on the changes to the Renters’ Credit:

 - On January 17th, 2024 HOME Line hosted a webinar on a variety of new and upcoming changes to the Minnesota Renter’s Property Tax Refund (Renters’ Credit) & the related Certificate of Rent Paid (CRP).
 View that training here for more information.